jasonm23/.zsh.d/README.md

 # zsh-d

-This is my standard zsh startup for Mac OS X. It uses Antigen and oh-my-zsh, there is also support for additional modularized configuration.
+This is my standard zsh startup for Mac OS X. It uses Antidote and oh-my-zsh, there is also support for additional modularized configuration.